matthewcrews/personal-notes/ASP.MVC/EventSourcingThoughts.md

 ### Api Service Receives Request

 When the Client sends a Request to the API service authentication and authorization occur.
-This service could be as simple as an ASP.NET backend with a set of controllers for handling the requests.
+This service could be as simple as an ASP.NET MVC backend with a set of controllers for handling the requests.
 If the Client passes the security checks then a `RequestEvent` is generated and added to the `RequestEventStream`.
 The API responds with a token which corresponds to the event that was generated.
 The Client can poll for responses to the request using this token.
 A user could make the Client actively update the UI when the Request is received.
 It could query the Aggregate once it received confirmation that the request had been completed.

+---

+**Note** As I was working with building a model for this it became obvious that the API needs to map the request to the domain model before adding the Request to the Request Event Store.
+To give youself flexibility, it is good to use Discriminated Unions to model the different options for the various types.

+---

 ### Service stores the request in the Request Event Stream

+When the Request Event is generated it is not immediately processed.
+It is added to the Request Event Stream which is an append only "table" in a database.
+The table could been in an relational datastore or a document store.
+What is critical is that the sequence in which the events arrive is maintained.
+This becomes the source of truth for the application.

 ### Request Processor Picks up Request